havenstadrp/documentatie/docs/guide/character/commandbinding.md

 #### Adding available keys to bind (found in client/main.lua)

-{% hint style="warning" %}
+!!! warning
     Currently must add additional keys to the html and JavaScript files

 ```lua